 Please call 020 7353 6802 or complete the form below:

-As a Junior Research Fellow at Queens’ College, Cambridge, Charlotte researches and lectures on gender inequality under the law and female genital mutilation (“FGM”).
-Charlotte’s book about the efficacy of anti-FGM laws is soon to be published by Oxford University Press.
-Charlotte was awarded her Doctorate in FGM law and policy from King’s College, Cambridge and she was a Visiting Researcher at Berkeley Law School and Harvard Law School.
+As a Fellow at Queens’ College, Cambridge, Charlotte researches and lectures on gender inequality under the law and female genital mutilation.
+Oxford University Press published her book, ‘FGM: When Culture and Law Clash’.
+Charlotte was awarded her Doctorate in FGM law from King’s College, Cambridge and she was a Visiting Researcher, Berkeley Law School and Harvard Law School.

-As an advocate for change, Charlotte was instrumental in drafting amendments to the Domestic Abuse Bill, introducing FGM Protection Orders and criminalising forced marriage.
-She is a legal advisor to Our Streets Now, a campaign to criminalise sexual harassment and Girls Not Brides UK which aims to criminalise child marriage.
+As an advocate for change, Charlotte was instrumental in drafting legislation that resulted in key legislative changes including raising the age of marriage from 16 to 18, criminalising virginity testing and hymenoplasty, amendments to the Domestic Abuse Bill, introducing FGM Protection Orders and criminalising forced marriage.
+She is a legal advisor to Our Streets Now and Plan UK, a campaign to criminalise sexual harassment and Bloody Good Period, which seeks to make period products freely available.

 “Charlotte is never shy of helping us test the boundaries of the law, or of tackling a relatively new form of domestic abuse, widespread image-based abuse (revenge porn), or raising novel arguments arising under the Equality Act, which have yet to be tested in court.
 Too many shy away from the untrodden or difficult path, Charlotte is not one of these”.
 Georgina Calvert-Lee, Senior Counsel, McAllister and Olivarius.